 - Cloud Shell uses the same Azure file share for both Bash and PowerShell

 - Cloud Shell is assigned one machine per user account

-The machine hosting Cloud Shell is free, with a pre-requisite of a mounted Azure file share to persist your $Home directory.
+The machine hosting Cloud Shell is free, with a pre-requisite of a mounted Azure Files share.
 Regular storage costs apply.